jclehner/bcm2-utils/README.md

 * Thomson TCW770 (`bcm2cfg` only)
 * Netgear CG3000 (`bcm2cfg` only, untested)

-Binaries for Linux, OS X and Windows coming soon.
+Binaries for macOS and Windows are available [here](https://github.com/jclehner/bcm2-utils/releases).

 It should be easy to add support for other devices.
 Some pointers can be found [below](#writing-a-device-profile).